StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/could-you-explain-more-how-all-this-works-with-respect-to-the-finality-of-death/_index.md

 <!-- --- -->

 I also don't think we should lose sight of the fact that raising people from the dead (resuscitation) was clearly recognized as being utterly miraculous.
-It is *not* normal, but completely extraordinary---that's the whole point!
+It is *not* normal, but completely extraordinary—that's the whole point!
 So far from arguing "well, resuscitation can't actually be a thing, because it would mean that dead people have to cross an uncrossable boundary", we should instead be emphasizing how awe-inspiring it is that God, out of His overflowing grace and mercy and love, actually Himself violates the natural order He has set up, for our benefit!

 This reminds me in some respects of people struggling with exactly how the divine nature of Jesus Christ could possibly come to be bound to a physical body in the incarnation.
 It is fine to wonder and ponder and meditate upon (for it is certainly not easy to metabolize), but past a certain point, the important thing is that God *did* send His one and only Son into the world to take on humanity and die for our sins, so that we might be reconciled to Him.
 Shouldn't we focus on the wonder and awe of that, rather than focusing on raising objections to the "logic" of it, so to speak?